ultravideo/uvgVPCCenc/README.md

         --help                   Show this help message
         --version                Show version information
-        --dst-address <IP>       Destination IP address for an rtp stream (when compiled with V3C RTP support) --dst-port <number>      Destination port for an rtp stream (when compiled with V3C RTP support) --sdp-outdir <dir>       Destination directory where out-of-band info is written in the SDP-format (when compiled with V3C RTP support)
+        --dst-address <IP>       Destination IP address for an rtp stream (when compiled with V3C RTP support) --dst-port <number-list> Destination port or ports (comma separated) for an rtp stream.
+Should specify either 1 or 5 numbers (4 if --sdp-outdir is set) (when compiled with V3C RTP support)
+        --sdp-outdir <dir>       Destination directory where out-of-band info is written in the SDP-format.
+Disables VPS sending over RTP (when compiled with V3C RTP support)
 ```
 ---